ChrisHal/PTU2BIN/README.md

 There are two tools provided:

-* `PTU2BIN` - This is the conversion tool that can be used to convert single PTU files.
+* `PTU2BIN` - This is the conversion tool that is used to convert individual PTU files.
 (The original file is preserved, of course.)
 Additionally, some useful metadata is extracted from the PTU file.